azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 # The reason why we should standardize en-ja translation of terms
 Standardization is not necessary if all Japanese tutorials fulfill the two steps like above flows.
-The number of the steps both in Japanese and in English are equal, and no problem if terms is translated into katakana-formed.
+The number of the steps both in Japanese and in English are equal, and no problem even if terms is translated into katakana-formed.

 But, in fact, almost all websites don't fulfill the above condition.
 In worse case, the explanation about katakana-formed terms that is rare in Japanese website, do exists, however it's incorrect.